FAQ's - Online English Language Courses

 How will my attendance be recorded and what is the policy?

 You must attend all of your classes in your study programme.
 The ELA expects 100% attendance.
-If your are absent due to illness, the school must be notified at least 30 minutes prior to class commencing email email@example.com on the day of illness.
+If you are absent due to illness, the school must be notified at least 30 minutes prior to class commencing.
+Please email firstname.lastname@example.org on the day of illness.
 You may join class up to ten minutes after the start.
 You are able to join after that, however, will be marked, ‘Absent’ for that class.
-If you do not not come to class for more than ten (10) class days, without notification to the ELA in writing and approval from the ELA for the absence, the absence will be considered the abandonment of your Study Programme.
+If you do not come to class for more than ten (10) class days, without notification to the ELA in writing and approval from the ELA for the absence, the absence will be considered the abandonment of your Study Programme.
 Your enrolment will be cancelled and tuition fees will not be refunded.

 First written reminder: If your attendance is lower than 100%, the Student Support Advisor will issue you with a First Written Reminder, via email, offering support if required.This will also be followed through with a phone call (if you are in New Zealand) to investigate the reasons for absence and offer appropriate support.
 Your agent/home university, where applicable, will be advised.